What to blog about…

 I learned that those topics aren’t highly popular with my audience, so I went back to my regular topics.

-Did that hurt my traffic or sales?
+In the end, you might be wondering, did that hurt my traffic or sales?

 But, it did help me understand where my focus is for my blog, and that’s why it’s important to write on different topics in the beginning.